 Carlene Crossman and Ann Averill presented a workshop at the reunion titled Josiah Harlan: The First American in Afghanistan, based on the book, The Man Who Would be King The First American in Afghanistan, by Ben Macintyre.

-in the Chester County, Pa., archives.
-This is the true story of the man who
+Macintyre in the Chester County, Pa., archives.
+This is the true story of

 Macintyres book describes Josiah Harlan as soldier, spy, doctor, naturalist, traveler and writer.
 Harlan spent 20 years in central Asia.
 After leading native soldiers to the summit of the Afghani Hindu Kush, he declared himself Prince of Ghor, then proceeded to carve out his own kingdom, only to be expelled later by the invading British.

 Back in his native country, he led troops during the Civil War and tried introducing camels as a viable means of transportation in the American West that idea failed.

 These and other details of Josiah Harlans life are told in Macintyres book, published in 2004 by Farrar, Straus and Giroux of New York.
 It is available in bookstores and by special order.

 A reprinted copy of Alpheus Harlans book, History and Genealogy of the Harlan Family, is available by ordering from:

 Peggy Harlan Talley